 Specifically, a constitutional amendment from that time said that "No person shall be a Senator or Representative in Congress, or Elector of President and Vice-President, or hold any office, civil or military, under the United States, or under any State, who, having previously taken an oath, as a member of Congress, or as an officer of the United States, or as a member of any State Legislature, or as an executive or judicial officer of any State, to support the Constitution of the United States, shall have engaged in insurrection or rebellion against the same, or given aid or comfort to the enemies thereof.
 But Congress may by a vote of two-thirds of each House, remove such disability."
 (Source: Fourteenth Amendment [ratified 1868], Section 3)

-Congress did remove the disability for a number of former Confederates with the Amnesty Act of 1872, but did not grant this amnesty to former members of the 36th and 37th United States Congresses (which together comprised the period from 1859 to 1863).
+Congress did remove the disability for a number of former Confederates with the Amnesty Act of 1872, but did not grant this amnesty to former members of the 36th and 37th United States Congresses (which together comprised a period from 1859 to 1863).
 Since Davis had been a United States Senator during the 36th United States Congress, he was thus ineligible for the removal of disability granted by the Amnesty Act, so he thus continued to be barred.
 This would continue for the rest of his life.

 DVD at Amazon